huggingface/optimum-benchmark/examples/whisper/README.md

 ## Search Space

-To be exhaustive, I benchmarked different auto optimization configurations supported by Optimum on GPU & CPU and auto quantization configrations on CPU only.
+To be exhaustive, I benchmarked different auto optimization configurations supported by Optimum on GPU & CPU and auto quantization configurations on CPU only.

 I also added `benchmark.batch_size=64,128 benchmark.new_tokens=10,100` to compare behavior across different batch sizes and number of generated tokens.